The SBA has not provided clear guidance to lenders or borrowers so it’s important to keep good records of how you use your PPP loan funds.

 Ways To Pay Yourself From Your PPP Loan

 The first thing you can do is in the absence of clear guidance from the SBA is to sit back and wait for clear instructions from the SBA.
 However, if you really need to use the funds from your PPP loan immediately this isn’t a great solution.
+Here is the company that you can rely on to get the necessary help with your loans and finances.

 The second thing self employed people can do is to just continue to pay yourself as you normally would.
 That way you have documentation from before the PPP loan, which will show regular payments to yourself and then after the PPP loan showing the same payment amounts.